The absolute worst thing you can do the day after Giving Tuesday is nothing.

 Your job is to put a stopper in that drain so all your hard work doesn’t simply swirl down the drain and disappear.
-That’s like working super hard to create a delicious soup you simmer over the stove for hours, maybe even days, and then you take one little taste before you pour it out and start all over again with a new one.
+Would you work super hard to create a delicious soup you simmer over the stove for hours, maybe even days, and then take one little taste before you pour it out and start all over again with a new one?
 Endless work.
 And no one really gets to enjoy the meal.

 Take Time for Everyone Involved to Savor the Fruits of Your Labor